 Wicked Weed Brewing’s South Slope sister location, The Funkatorium is part tasting room, part production facility for sour and barrel-aged beers.
 Some beers are blended in bourbon barrels for bold, bourbon-hinted brews.
 The Funkatorium also creates Belgian Lambic beers, an almost extinct style of beer using wine barrels to age the Wicked Wild strain of yeast for at least three years.
 These and other sour beers are offered with sweet live bluegrass on the Wednesdays.

 Just Tell People You’re “Going To The Vineyard”

 And it’s not Martha’s.
 It’s not California.
 It’s here and it’s authentic.
-Before the Civil War, North Carolina produced more wine than any other state.

 Addison Farms Vineyard is a family-owned vineyard planted on a 55-acre farm that’s been in the family for four generations.
 The vineyards are planted with Cabernet Sauvignon, Cabernet Franc, Sangiovese, Montepulciano, Petit Verdot and Petit Manseng, and the winery also collaborates with other growers to add additional fruit to the crush.
 The tasting room is open on the weekends and by appointment.

 The largest winemaking operation in North Carolina is at George Vanderbilt’s estate, Biltmore.
 The estate’s winery, which opened in 1985, is the country’s most visited and is located in an historic re-purposed dairy in Antler Hill Village.
 Self-guided tours take you through the production facilities and bottling operations, highlighting the winemaking process.
 The tour ends at the winery’s large tasting room where you can sample one of several dozen fine varietal wines and browse in the winery’s gift shop.
 Tours of the vineyards, located on the west side of the estate, are available for an additional fee.